spenser-millburn/surescan-take-home/README.md

 # SureScan Takehome Project - Spenser Millburn

 ## Overview
 This project is a takehome assignment for SureScan.
-The purpose of the contained application is to apply image processing/transformations.
+The purpose of the app is to apply image processing/transformations.

 ## Usage
 - **GUI**: Once the Docker services are up, you can interact with the Qt GUI to browse and display images.